mhit30/minilambda/README.md

 ## Overview

-A serverless job orchestrator allowing developers to submit jobs and see real time updates.
+A job orchestrator allowing developers to submit multi-step, multi-model, dependency-based AI/LLM job pipelines.
 After the entire pipeline is executed, a report is generated about the overall success or failure of the pipeline, as well as each job's results.

 ## Features